 VIVIDA then turned its VR solution into a desktop-friendly version for colleagues who were working from home during the pandemic.

 Taso Advisory helps businesses to engage with the government, policymakers and politicians.
 Ben Greenstone started the business in 2019, and is steadily growing its client base while staying true to its core service.

 Plexal became one of Taso Advisory’s largest clients.
-The company helps Plexal with our cybersecurity work and LORCA programme and we have collaborated on joint bits, winning £85,000 in joint contracts.
+The company helps Plexal with our cybersecurity work and LORCA programme and we have collaborated on joint bids, winning more than £250,000 in joint contracts.

 MOONHUB uses VR to deliver immersive and interactive training solutions, and wanted to raise enough investment to fuel its rapid growth.

 We made an introduction to Sports Interactive, our neighbour at Here East, which resulted in MOONHUB receiving the investment and strategic business it was looking for.

 Design innovation and branding agency Outfly is a founding member of Plexal and has been with us since day one.